potato-tf/MGE-VScript/README.md

 | add | Add yourself to a given arena index
 | remove | Remove yourself from the arena you are currently in
 | stats | view your stats breakdown
-| ruleset | Vote to change the current arenas ruleset, for example enabling endif or ammomod
+| ruleset | vote to change the current arenas ruleset, for example enabling endif or ammomod
+| announcer | toggle the announcer on/off
+| help/mgehelp | view the help menu
+| stats | view your stats breakdown
+| language | change your language, this will read your `cl_language` setting by default
+| handicap | set a handicap for yourself, example: `!handicap 100` will set your HP to 100
-| addbots/removebots | add/remove training bots from arena
+| addbots/removebots | NOT IMPLEMENTED
+| top5 | NOT IMPLEMENTED
+| leaderboard | NOT IMPLEMENTED

 ## ELO/Stat Tracking
 ### SECURITY WARNING